-How to make an HTML dropdown select with a searchbox
+How to make an HTML select dropdown with a search box

-How to make an HTML dropdown select with a searchbox
+How to make an HTML select dropdown with a search box

 This helps reduce redundancy in the system.

-It would be a disaster trying to organize, analyze and present the information based on the users' country.
-This shows why HTML dropdown select is quite an important form element.
+It would be a disaster trying to organize, analyze, and present the information based on the users' country.
+This shows why HTML select dropdown is quite an important form element.

-Making an HTML dropdown select with a search box
+Creating an HTML dropdown select

-First, we will create a sample form on both pure HTML and in bootstrap, with a dropdown select option but without the search box.
+First, we will create a sample form on both pure HTML and in Bootstrap, with a dropdown select option but without the search box.
 Then I will show you how to add it.

 HTML form with dropdown select

-height: 38px;
+height: 35px;

 border: 1px solid #ddd;